 Lori is married to Vance Lloyd, Sr and mother to Vance Lloyd Jr and Cody Lloyd.
 Lori is a life-long Gibson County resident and graduated from Oakland City University with a B.S. in Management.
 Lori has worked for Toyota Tsusho America, Inc since 2003, recently as a Senior Project Specialist.
 Lori began working with Broadway Players in September 2015.
 Since then, she has worked with props and been on stage for 3 Broadway Players productions.
 This is Lori's first foray into theater and she's brought a lot of enthusiasm and passion to each production.

 A long-time supporter of the theatre, Gary joined the board in the fall of 2013.
-Newly retired after 39 years of corn breeding with Dupont Pioneer, Gary is looking forward to lending a hand on theatre productions.
-Gary and wife Terra (who maintains the courthouse clock), have three children, Karl, who works for the University of Oklahoma, Kristofor, who works at Toyota and is also on the theatre board, and Karen, who is recently married and works at the Copper Canyon restaurant in Albuquerque, NM.
+Retired after 39 years of corn breeding with Dupont Pioneer, Gary is looking forward to lending a hand on theatre productions.
+Gary and wife Terra have three children: Karl, who works for the University of Oklahoma, Kristofor, who works at Toyota and is also on the theatre board, and Karen, who lives and works in Midland Texas.
 The Schmidts also have two grandchildren, Luke and Zoey.